 Many international students plan to live in homestay or rent their own places.
 Find out how you can prepare your accommodation in Vancouver.

-Douglas College has two campuses: New Westminster Campus and David Lam Campus (Coquitlam Campus).
+Douglas College has three campuses: New Westminster Campus, Anvil Centre Campus and David Lam Campus (Coquitlam Campus).
 Make sure to check which campus your classes are and plan your accommodation accordingly!

 Check all the important dates and deadlines for the Fall 2018 semester here.
 Add the dates and deadlines that are relevant to you on your personal calendar so you won't miss them!